Procedures and Guidelines

 1. Purpose

 The purpose of the Procedures for Concerns with Medical Student Professional Behaviour is to describe the implementation of the Regulations on Student Academic Misconduct and Standard of Student Conduct in Non-Academic Matters and Regulations and Procedures for Resolution of Complaints and Appeals within the College of Medicine.
 This provides clear expectations of learners and transparent processes for responding to concerns of lapses in professional behaviour by medical students.
 It is the expectation that medical students as junior colleagues and members of the medical profession are held accountable to the same standards as professionals in the medical field.
 The Procedures align with the College of Medicine, College of Physicians and Surgeons of Saskatchewan and the Canadian Medical Association Code of Ethics for clinical faculty.
-Specifically, both medical students and clinical faculty will be expected to adhere to the same principles of professionalism.
+Both medical students and clinical faculty are expected to adhere to the same principles of professionalism.

 These procedures ensure that the Undergraduate Medical Education program meets or exceeds the following Committee on Accreditation of Canadian Medical Schools (CACMS) accreditation standards (2021-22):